dotnet/try/README.md

 ### Explore Try .NET

 Try .NET is the code runner behind the interactive tutorials and snippets.
-If you would like to explore in its raw state, [check out here](https://try.dot.net/).
+If you would like to explore in its raw state, [check it out here](https://try.dot.net/).

 ![try](https://user-images.githubusercontent.com/2546640/31156674-e8515290-a883-11e7-88fa-7326726b8bdb.gif)